 A few more exits, accessible stairways and clearly signposted escape routes: a couple of changes would have been enough to save many lives in the fire that destroyed the Ali Enterprises textile factory on 11 September 2012 in Karachi, Pakistan.
-Inadequate fire safety measures at the company, a supplier for the German clothes retailer KiK, led to the agonizing deaths of 260 factory workers in the blaze.
-This is shown by a new computer simulation from Goldsmiths, University of London's Forensic Architecture project.
+Inadequate fire safety measures at the company, a supplier for the German clothes retailer KiK, led to the agonizing deaths of 258 factory workers in the blaze.
+This is shown by a computer simulation from Goldsmiths, University of London's Forensic Architecture project.

-Images of the building's facade give indications of the proportionality of the structure so that it can be scrutinized against relevant building codes.
-Witness sketches provide layouts for floor plans and show us the configuration of building and the way that it was used from day to day.
+Images of the building's facade give indications of the proportionality of the structure so that it could be scrutinized against relevant building codes.
+Witness sketches provided layouts for floor plans and show us the configuration of building and the way that it was used from day to day.
 By aligning key images within the three dimensional model, we have also been able to establish the internal layout of the building.